longhotsummer/openbylaws.org.za/README.md

     rake sync

-To reindex the documents for search, run:

-    rake reindex

-To build and sync the entire site just like Travis does (ie. clean, build, sync and re-index), run:
+To build and sync the entire site just like Travis does (ie. clean, build and sync), run:

     rake deploy